csci104/site/labs/lab4/index.md

 #### 4.1 - Variables

-Your professors decides he doesn't like the students compiling to the `bin` directory.
+Your professors decides they don't like the students compiling to the `bin` directory.
 He instead wants the directory to be named `exe`.
 You could easily find and replace bin with exe, but that's messy and could generate errors.
 Why not take advantage of variables instead?